- amaryllidaceae (liliaceae)

 Lavender, Lavandula angustifolia

-The first plant of this year is an big one!
-Lavender, Lavandula angustifolia, is so versatile, you simply have to get this plant into your garden.
-If not because of…
+Lavender, Lavandula angustifolia, is so versatile… you simply got to have this plant in your garden.
+If not because of its many applications, then at least because of all the…

 Lemon balm, Melissa officinalis L.

-When I think of lemon balm, the sun immediately starts to shine.
-Thing is, I like to put some leaves of this plant in water when the weather is nice,…
+When I only think of lemon balm, Melissa officinalis, the sun starts to shine.
+Thing is, I like putting some lemon balm leaves into my drinking water when the weather…

 Motherwort, Leonurus cardiaca

-In this monograph we discussing a plant that, although not native to the Netherlands, has been living here quite happily since at least the 7th century.
-I'm talking about motherwort,…
+In this monograph we are going to look at a plant that is not native to the Netherlands, but has been happily living here since at least the 7th century.…

 Peppermint, Mentha piperita

-Believe it or not, these days there are people who think that peppermint is nothing but a piece of candy.
-It is striking that many take that particular sweet right…
+Believe it or not, there are people who think that peppermint is nothing but a white, round and flat piece of candy.
+Interestingly, many take this particular sweet after a…

 Rosemary, Rosmarinus officinalis

-Rosemary, Rosmarinus officinalis, like thyme, is so common in our kitchen that we would almost forget that this beautiful, fragrant plant also has medicinal and magical superpowers.
-Flowering rosemary, with…
+Just like thyme, Rosemary, Rosmarinus officinalis, is so common in our kitchen that we would almost forget that this beautiful, fragrant plant has medicinal and magical superpowers.
+Rosemary, with its…

 Sage, common, Salvia officinalis L.

-There are plants which are so versatile that you almost dread starting a monograph on it.
-Nettle is such a plant and today I am writing about another plant in…
+Some plants are so versatile that you almost dread starting a monograph on it.
+Nettle is such a plant and today I am writing about another plant in this category:…

 Self-heal, Prunella vulgaris

-A great plant that I often fail to find in herb books is the common selfheal, Prunella vulgaris.
-Weird, considering this plant that is also called heal-all.
-Maybe it's because…
+A great plant that I often miss in herbal books is self-heal, Prunella vulgaris.
+Odd, considering that this plant that is also called heal-all.
+Maybe it is overlooked because it…

 Thyme, common, Thymus vulgaris L.

 Some herbs are well-known because they appear in every spice rack.
-Thyme, Thymus vulgaris, is one of them.
-Originally humans mainly used this plant in the cuisines of the countries…
+Common thyme, Thymus vulgaris, is one of them.
+Originally, mostly people from the countries around the Mediterranean Sea used…